segmentio/segment-docs/src/connections/storage/catalog/bigquery/index.md

 Migrate your warehouse from a shared Service Account to a dedicated Service Account by creating a new Service Account using the [Create a Service Account for Segment](#create-a-service-account-for-segment) section.
-Then, head to your warehouse's connection settings and update with the **Credentials** you created.
+Then, head to your warehouse's connection settings and update with the credentials you created.
 Once you've verified that data is loading properly to your warehouse, [remove access to the shared Service Account](#remove-access-to-the-shared-service-account).

 ### Remove access to the shared Service Account